-Her Total Expenses are \$51.198 based on
+Her Total Expenses are \$58,737 based on

-Tier Total Empenses are \$ 21,130 based on Basic expenses of \$46,198 for second-year student living See budget table on page 8. away from home Allowable expense of \$5,000 for one dependent child.
-See page 9 for allowable expenses - dependants.
+Basic expenses of \$53,737 for second-year student living away from home See budget table on page 10.
+Allowable expense of \$5,000 for one dependent child.
+See page 11 for allowable expenses - dependants.

-Her Total Resources are \$11,901 based on
+Her Total Resources are \$10,231 based on

-Parental deeming contribution of \$0 See pages 15 - 17 for parental deeming formula.
-Spousal deeming contribution of \$2,701.
-See pages 17 for spousal deeming formula.
+Parental deeming contribution of \$0 See pages 17 for parental deeming formula.
+Spousal deeming contribution of \$631.
+See pages 19 for spousal deeming formula.
 Summer deeming = \$1,900.
-See page 14 for summer deeming formula for students with dependent children.
-Government student assistance of \$7,300 See page 12 for government student financial assistance.
+See page 16-17 for summer deeming formula for students with dependent children.
+Government student assistance of \$7,700 See page 14 for government student financial assistance.

-Sarah's Unmet Need will be \$39,297, the difference between her Total Expenses and Total Resources (\$51,198 - \$11,901).
+Sarah's Unmet Need will be \$48,506, the difference between her Total Expenses and Total Resources (\$58,737 - \$10,231).
 The Faculty of Law will advise Sarah that it will provide her a combination of bursaries (non-repayable grants) and interest-free loans (repayable to the bank from which the loan is received) in order to meet her unmet need.